There is a common misconception that the following represents the best tradelines to increase your credit score:

 Get the correct tradeline.
 Then get the correct price.
 We can help you do just that.

 You need to know what you need.
-The only way you’re really going to determine that is getting the phone with a trained expert (which you can do by calling 800-431-4741).
+The only way you’re really going to determine that is by connecting with a trained expert.
 You’re not going to figure this out on Google (even this article addressing this very topic is not sufficient).
 Connect with us today by emailing email@example.com or signing up now.